-- F. Present a sample to the instrument for seven seconds.
+- 7. Present a sample to the instrument for seven seconds.
 On the 5th second depress the ON button to take a sample.
 The goal is to have gas still flowing through the Alco-Sensor FST mouthpiece when the sample is taken.
-Release the regulator control button OR stop blowing into the inlet port of the simulator on the 7th second. - G. Detach the mouthpiece from the regulator OR the simulator. - H. The microprocessor will analyze the output from the fuel cell and will report a result. - I. If this value equals the current expected value of the standard then depress the OFF Button.
+Release the regulator control button OR stop blowing into the inlet port of the simulator on the 7th second. - 8.
+The mouthpiece should remain connected to the regulator OR the simulator until a result is displayed.

+- 9. The microprocessor will analyze the output from the fuel cell and will report a result. - 10.
+If the value displayed equals the current expected value of the standard then depress the OFF Button.
 You will see that each time you depress the OFF Button, the flashing digit moves from the left most digit of the number to the right.
-After depressing the button three times, the value displayed will be accepted as the Calibration Value and will flash three times before the instrument will power down. - J. If the result does not match the expected value or current target value of the standard gas, you will need to adjust the displayed result to the proper value.
+After depressing the button three times, the value displayed will be accepted as the Calibration Value and will flash three times before the instrument will power down. - 11.
+If the result does not match the expected value or current target value of the standard gas, you will need to adjust the displayed result to the proper value.
 The result displayed will have the digit furthest to the left flashing.
 If the flashing digit is incorrect, press and release the ON button as many times as it is necessary to cycle the displayed digit to the correct number.
 When the digit is correct, press the OFF button to move the flashing highlight to a digit to the right.
 After you have adjusted the furthest to the right digit and the OFF Button is depressed, the new calibration value will be flashed on the display three times.
 If you need to adjust this number further, pressing the OFF Button again, while the entire calibration number is flashing, will provide you this option by displaying the most recently entered number with the digit furthest to the left flashing.
-If the calibration value is correct and you have not pressed the OFF button a second time, after the third flash the new Calibration value will be accepted. - K. Cycle the power on the instrument OFF and ON and perform an Accuracy Check to verify the calibration adjustment. - L. It is essential to verify the calibration.
+If the calibration value is correct and you have not pressed the OFF button a second time, after the third flash the new Calibration value will be accepted. - 12.
+Cycle the power on the instrument OFF and then ON and perform an Accuracy Check to verify the calibration adjustment. - 13.
+It is essential to verify the calibration.
 Use a new mouthpiece and an approved gas standard.
-THE RESULT SHOULD BE WITHIN ± .003 OF THE EXPECTED VALUE OF THE STANDARD GAS READING. - M. If this Accuracy Check does not produce a result within ± .003 of the standards target value repeat the calibration procedure after waiting several minutes.
+THE RESULT SHOULD BE WITHIN ± .003 OF THE EXPECTED VALUE OF THE STANDARD GAS READING. - 14.
+If this Accuracy Check does not produce a result within +.003 of the standards target value repeat the calibration procedure after waiting several minutes.